Citrix SD-WAN Standard Edition Virtual Appliance (VPX) high availability Support for AWS

 - AWS takes a new approach for high availability failover.
 A new concept of ENI (Elastic Network Interface) is introduced.
 ENI is an entity which stands for Network Interface which has attributes like the IP address, MAC address, Security Group, and Port Rules.

 - You can move ENIs from active or inactive Instance to another active or inactive Instance.

-- The Instance needs to be capable to handling hot plug of interfaces.
+- The Instance must be capable to handling the hot plug of interfaces.